Due date: Rolling through spring semester, but interested students should start planning in the late fall or early spring.

 Community service, in particular, was central and essential to Nancy Porter’s life, and she continuously reminded all five of her children of their duty and responsibility to give back.
 Organizations that helped families and children were especially important to Mrs. Porter.
 She was generous with her time and her resources, giving greatly of both during her lifetime to individuals and organizations.

 The Porter Cleveland Fellows Program provides summer funding ($3500 plus paid housing at Case Western Reserve University) for students to intern/volunteer with a community-based organization in Cleveland, Ohio.
 Past internship sites have included: Center for Children & Families, Cleveland Leadership Center, Cleveland Botanical Garden, Cleveland Clinic, The Cleveland Foundation, Legal Aid Society, DANCE Cleveland and Youth Opportunities Unlimited.
+NOTE: Given the ongoing COVID-19 pandemic, students may also apply to receive a stipend for remote experiences with qualifying Cleveland-based organizations.
+Remote students will not be eligible for paid housing.

 Porter Cleveland Fellows are also incorporated into the activities of the Cleveland Foundation Internship Program.